 The Community Development Committee serves the residents, businesses and other stakeholders of the Cleveland Neighborhood and meets on the 2nd Tuesday of every month at 6:30 pm.

-Top Projects (past and present) for the Community Development Committee:
+Current Focus Areas for the Community Development Committee:

 - Flood Zone 5 Solutions- To improve water quality and to handle rain where it falls, the Cleveland Neighborhood and the City of Minneapolis are working on a way to remove 20 acre feet from the stormwater system.
 During heavy rainfalls, flash flooding becomes an issue in at 36th Avenue at Victory Memorial Drive as well as 35th Avenue at Washburn and 35th Avenue and Vincent.
 This is because of water collected in other parts of the community are transported west along stormwater mains, exceeding capacity.

 - Cleveland Neighborhood Opportunity Map